CSCI 230 - CSCI 266

 An introduction to the basics of networking and operating systems.
 Topics include the evolution and overview of operating systems, operating system principles, interfaces (GUI, command line, and API), command processors and utilities, file systems, access control, processes, programming and scripting, user accounts and authentication, OSI model, Internet Protocol, networking utilities, net computing, client-server model, FTP, and network file systems.
 The UNIX™ operating system is used as a primary reference for illustration and hands-on experience.

-Prerequisite: CSCI 120 Introduction to Information Technology or CSCI 152 Computer Science I Using Java
+Prerequisite: CSCI 152 Computer Science I Using Java.

 CSCI 261 Computer Organization and Assembly Language Programming